The Man from Delmonte: History

-Band members included Mike West (vocals and acoustic guitar), Sheila Seal (bass), Martin Vincent (guitar and harmonica), and Howard Goody (drums).

 The band members had little in common with most Manchester bands.
-Goody was a graduate of Winchester School of Art.
-Vincent had been an art critic and painter.
-Seal, a Glaswegian, was a classically trained musician who had run an art gallery.
-West, who wrote the songs, was the Australian-born son of the author Morris West.
+Goody was a graduate of Winchester School of Art; Vincent had been an art critic and painter; Seal, a Glaswegian, was a classically trained musician who had run an art gallery, and West, who wrote the songs, was the Australian-born son of the author Morris West.

 The band played many gigs at the Boardwalk club, in Manchester, where they recorded their Big Noise live album in 1989.